cf-convention/cf-convention.github.io/software.md

 ---

 # Software that "Understands" CF Data
-This page lists sofware packages that "understand" CF Data.
+This page lists software packages that "understand" CF Data.
 If you have any additions or corrections for this page, please submit an issue on the [CF Website GitHub repo][website-repo]
 (see the [Contributing Guide][website-contrib] for more details).

-For a software package to be listed on this page, it must ....
 The description of each software package should give some indication of the level of support for CF.

 [website-repo]: https://github.com/cf-convention/cf-convention.github.io